s-primarycode/Tech-Career-Progress/README.md

-# Tech Career Progress
+# December's Tech Career Progress

-#Tracking my progress
+#Tracking my progress for the month of December

 ---